Home/Blog Center/

 For iPhones with a Lightning Connector:

-• Lightning to USB Camera Adapter: If your USB projector has a USB-C port accepting video input, use a Lightning to USB Camera Adapter.
+• Lightning to USB Adapter: If your USB projector has a USB-C port accepting video input, use a Lightning to USB Camera Adapter.
 It converts the digital signal from your iPhone's Lightning port and allows you to connect your iPhone to the projector using a standard USB-C cable.

 • Lightning to Digital AV HDMI Adapter: If you have an HDMI projector that only accept HDMI input, a Lightning to Digital AV HDMI Adapter is necessary to convert the signal from your iPhone to HDMI.